N 50°40.68′ / W 1°6.57′

 Sandown Airport is an active airfield situated 3 miles to the south west of Bembridge and visiting pilots should be aware that traffic departing Sandown RW 05, and traffic departing RW 30 at Bembridge are on a converging course.
 All pilots are therefore strongly advised to execute a turn to the north when departing Bembridge to minimise any potential risk.

-- Open daily PPR by E-mail (24 hours notice if possible)
+- Open daily PPR by online form (24 hours notice if possible)

-- Weekends and Bank Holidays – radio service provided.
+- Weekends and Public Holidays – radio service provided.

 - Airfield N50°40.68′ / W1°6.57′